 Discover the big cities and some of the less famous destinations in this fabulous country.
 This is the only Contiki tour to stay in La Spezia in the Cinque Terre region and Milan, Italy's fashion capital!
 You'll also visit the picturesque village of Sirmione at Lake Garda, and re-enact the balcony scene from Romeo and Juliet in fair Verona where the story was set.
 Simply Italy, simply perfect!

 2 countries \ 8 days \ from US$1665 per person

 Discover Athens, Olympia, Delphi & the Greek isles in depth when you add the Spotlight on Greece & Greek Island Cruising together!
 Visit the Acropolis & Parthenon in Athens, the first Olympic stadium in Olympia & the Temples of Hera and Zeus in Delphi, all with your Local Greek Guide.
 Then, board your cruise ship & sail between the islands of Mykonos, Crete & Santorini, with a day in Kusadasi...

-If holidays were like courses at a dinner party, the European Discovery would be the appetiser.
-8 countries in 12 days gives you a taste of all the big cities plus some hidden treasures, so you know where to go next time!
+If trips were like courses at a dinner party, the European Discovery would be the appetiser.
+8 countries in one shot gives you a taste of all the big cities plus some hidden treasures, so you know where to go next time!
 From Amsterdam to Rome to Paris, you won't want to miss a thing.
 In fact, sleep will probably be the last thing on your mind!

 Sun, swimming & good times are what you’re into, then the Thai Islands are all yours.
 Jump your way from Koh Samui to Koh Tao, finishing it up with the legendary Koh Pha Ngan.
 With multiple nights on each island, you can sit back on island time.
 Take it up a notch if you want & swim & snorkel off white sand beaches, go hiking in emerald green forests, or choose to chill on the beach & sip cockt...